VisualComposer/builder/readme.txt

 = Can I edit the Header, Footer, and Sidebar? =

 Yes!
 Header, Footer, Sidebar, and overall theme edit and design options are available in the Visual Composer Website Builder Premium version.

+= Can I create a landing page with Visual Composer? =

+Yes!
+The free page builder version comes with a blank page layout option that allows you to create a complete landing page from scratch or by using one of the Visual Composer Hub templates.
+You can create a landing page on your existing site and it will completely stand out from the rest of your pages - perfect for running your marketing campaigns.

+= Is Visual Composer a page builder or website builder? =

+It is both!
+Visual Composer’s free version works like a page builder where you have full control over the content area defined by your WordPress theme.
+Want to design a full site including headers and footers?
+Choose Visual Composer premium as it allows you to go beyond the content area and create a full site just like you want it.

 = Do you have an online community? =